 Creating and using SQL snippets from ApexSQL Complete

-ApexSQL Complete snippets are placed in the list under the Snippets tab.
+ApexSQL Complete’s snippets are placed in the list under the Snippets tab in the Options window.
 There two ways to initiate the Snippets tab:

-From ApexSQL main menu, choose ApexSQL Complete menu, click the Options command, and from the Options form select the Snippets tab:
+- From ApexSQL main menu, choose ApexSQL Complete menu, click the Options command, and from the Options window select the Snippets tab:

-Will open the Snippets tab with a list of a built-in SQL snippets:
+Once in the Snippets tab, a list of a built-in SQL snippets will be shown:

 Creating a user defined SQL snippet